Implement circuit breaker opening at current zero crossing

 switching time, and so on.
 The Switching times parameter

-is not available if the External check
+is not available if the External check box is

 If selected, adds a Simulink input to the Breaker block